jason-richards/hls-nvr/README.md

 | RTSP URL | `rtsps://<IP>:<PORT>/ggGdsd223dsdsd3?enableSrtps` |
 | Output Directory | `/scratch2/Recordings/Output` |

-> The source named **Left Garage** captures both video and audio from the RTSP stream and saves it to the output directory.
+> The source named **Office** captures both video and audio from the RTSP stream and saves it to the output directory.

 ---